 These are paraphrased from the source.
 See the Seneschal’s Handbook, April 2014 Edition, Revision 1.5 for the exact wording.

-· Parents or guardians of minors shall have ultimate responsibility for the welfare and behavior of their children at all times.
+3. Parents or guardians of minors shall have ultimate responsibility for the welfare and behavior of their children at all times.
 It is the responsibility of the adult who brings a minor to an event to ensure that the minor is safe and not in danger.
-At events and activities in which youth participate in any way, participating minors must either have a parent or legal guardian present at the event/activity, or an adult present in possession of a properly executed “Medical Authorization Form for Minors.”
+At events and activities in which youth participate in any way, participating minors must either have a parent or legal guardian present at the event/activity, or a temporary guardian present in possession of a properly executed “Medical Authorization Form for Minors.”
 This Medical Authorization Form must designate an adult present at the event or activity as able to authorize medical treatment in the case of emergency (a form of temporary guardianship).

 [i] Society Seneschal’s policy interpretation on GovDocs II.C.2.a. & II.C.2.c.